Student Handbook

 Lockers

-Lockers are issued at the beginning of the year.
+Lockers are issued at the beginning of the year per student request.
 Students are responsible for keeping their lockers clean to help keep them from jamming.
 Students may go to their lockers anytime between classes; however, they must arrive to class on time using the allotted time between classes.
 Students are responsible for the contents of their assigned locker.
 These lockers are subject to school inspection at any time.
 Students are to keep their locker combinations private to avoid theft or vandalism.
 Student lockers are for individual use without sharing with other students.
 Students who jam their lockers may face disciplinary action.

 Lost and Found